BrandNewCongress/DEPRECATED-website/src/static/site/faq.md

 Basically the core of Bernie’s platform on the economy, environment and criminal justice reform.
 But see below for more info on this.

 ### Who’s behind this?
 We are mostly grassroots leaders from the Bernie campaign and a few ex-staffers, most of whom began as grassroots leaders for Bernie.
 We have been talking about this idea for a while, and decided the time was right to launch it.

-Is there a formal organization behind this?
+### Is there a formal organization behind this?

-Right now, a political action committee called Brand New Congress, is accepting contributions to support travel costs and to pay stipends for a handful of organizers.
-Zack Exley, a former Bernie staffer, is the treasurer of the PAC and works on Brand New Congress as a volunteer.
+An independent political action committee called Brand New Congress is accepting contributions to fund travel, operating, and staff costs for a handful of organizers.
+Brand New Congress is led by a group of nine staff and volunteers called the working group.
+The treasurer of the PAC is a volunteer and former Bernie staffer, Zack Exley.
+We are required to have a PAC to accept funds and spend money toward electing federal candidates.
+PACs have a maximum contribution limit of $5,000 and must report all donations and expenditures.
 Once we have our candidates, formal decision making and fund raising will flow through them, with the PAC probably being dissolved.

-We are required to have a PAC to accept funds and spend money toward electing federal candidates.
+Our candidates are going to run in a single, unified campaign.
+The logistics, staffing, bookkeeping, media buys and so on will be handled by an entity called Brand New Campaign.
+The law does not allow tax exempt non-profits like 501c3s, c4s or PACs to exist primarily to provide services to campaigns.
+Therefore, Brand New Campaign is an LLC partnership whose operating agreement states that it exists not to make a profit, but solely to support a new generation of leaders running for office.

+Saikat Chakrabarti is the owner and steward of Brand New Campaign and works as a volunteer and is taking no compensation from Brand New Campaign (or Brand New Congress).
+We are already developing Brand New Campaign’s capacities.
+Brand New Congress contracts with Brand New Campaign to provide staff, research and recruitment of candidates, travel support and more.
+In the future, Brand New Campaign will grow its in-house capacities and subcontract with outside firms to handle everything from research and field organization to ad production and social media.
+Brand New Campaign spending reports can be viewed [here](https://docs.google.com/spreadsheets/d/10fb5bWERgwYvfz_VDEiicM6em9_l7SSq6k0oYS-0aAY/edit?usp=sharing)

 ### What is a PAC?